Te rori o Tiniroto

 Thanks to a $45 million investment from the government, a safer, more resilient alternative route is in the works — one that will better withstand future storms and ensure vital connectivity for our region.

 Tiniroto Road at the bluffs is closely monitored, especially during heavy rain events.
-High rainfall which could trigger a road closure at short notice until the road is assessed for safety.
-If this happens, the community will need to use the alternative detours during a closure.
+If high rainfall occurs, the road may close at short notice until a safety assessment is completed.

-If we get a MetService heavy rain warning for the area, make sure you stay up to date with alerts regarding road conditions.
+If a MetService heavy rain warning is issued for the area, stay updated on road conditions.